OrchardCMS/OrchardCore/src/docs/reference/modules/Lists/README.md

 ### QueryListItemsCountAsync

-Returns the number of list items satisfying given predicate.
+Returns the number of list items satisfying the given predicate.

 ### QueryListItemsAsync

-Returns the enumerable of list items satisfying given predicate.
+Returns the IEnumerable<ContentItem> satisfying given predicate.

 ## Liquid Tags

 ### list_count

-The `list_count` filter counts published list content items for given `ContentItem` object or explicit `ContentItem` id given as string.
+The `list_count` filter counts published content items for a given `ContentItem` object or explicit `ContentItem` id given as a string in a list.

 ### list_items

-The `list_items` filter loads published list content items for given `ContentItem` object or explicit `ContentItem` id given as string.
+The `list_items` filter loads published content items for a given `ContentItem` object or explicit `ContentItem` id given as a string in a list.

 ## Video